m-muzammil786/open-docker-container/README.md

 **Warning**: This quick setup is only intended for development environments.
 You are encouraged to change the insecure default credentials and check out the available configuration options in the [Environment Variables](#environment-variables) section for a more secure d eployment.

-## Why use Bitnami Images?

-* Bitnami closely tracks upstream source changes and promptly publishes new versions of this image using our automated systems.
-* With Bitnami images the latest bug fixes and features are available as soon as possible.
-* Bitnami containers, virtual machines and cloud images use the same components and configuration approach - making it easy to switch between formats based on your project needs.
-* All our images are based on [**minideb**](https://github.com/bitnami/minideb) -a minimalist Debian based container image that gives you a small base container image and the familiarity of a leading Linux distribution- or **scratch** -an explicitly empty image-.
-* All Bitnami images available in Docker Hub are signed with [Docker Content Trust (DCT)](https://docs.docker.com/engine/security/trust/content_trust/).
-You can use `DOCKER_CONTENT_TRUST=1` to verify the integrity of the images.
-* Bitnami container images are released on a regular basis with the latest distribution packages available.

-Looking to use OpenCart in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

-## How to deploy OpenCart in Kubernetes?

-Deploying Bitnami applications as Helm Charts is the easiest way to get started with our applications on Kubernetes.
-Read more about the installation in the [Bitnami OpenCart Chart GitHub repository](https://github.com/bitnami/charts/tree/master/bitnami/opencart).

-Bitnami containers can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-## Why use a non-root container?

-Non-root container images add an extra layer of security and are generally recommended for production environments.
-However, because they run as a non-root user, privileged tasks are typically off-limits.
-Learn more about non-root containers [in our docs](https://docs.bitnami.com/tutorials/work-with-non-root-containers/).

 ## Supported tags and respective `Dockerfile` links